 There are also pragmatic issues to take into concern, such as the fact that both parents will need to sign the forms to enrol the children in a different school.
 It may not actually be possible to transfer the children to a different school until the parents have either reached agreement, or sought an order from the Family Court.
 For so long as the children remain enrolled in the school, the school can pursue the parents for payment of fees.

 What should I do?

-If you are dealing with parenting issues, please make an appointment with Jacinta Watkins of our office.
-Ms Watkins is our family law solicitor who has helped many client's reach a fair and practicable outcome in their parenting matters.
-She is experienced in these matters and can help you sort through what orders a Court is likely to make, and what orders might feel like they are in the children's best interests but are unlikely to be viewed that way by the Court or the other side.
+If you are dealing with parenting issues, please make an appointment with Hamish Williams of our office.
+Hamish is our family law solicitor who has helped many client's reach a fair and practicable outcome in their parenting matters.
+He is experienced in these matters and can help you sort through what orders a Court is likely to make, and what orders might feel like they are in the children's best interests but are unlikely to be viewed that way by the Court or the other side.